denten-books/plain-text/1-chapter.md

 alone.
 To bring his system into being, Engelbart convened what he called a "bootstrap community," which through recursive self-improvement could lift itself up towards a smarter, more efficient, and as the report's lexicon betrays, a more human way of working.
-To accomplish this, the group crafted new input and output devices.
+To accomplish this, the group crafted novel instruments for input and output.
 They wrote new programming languages, compilers to interpret them, and debuggers to troubleshoot.
 They invented word editors and format control languages.
 Here's how Engelbart diagrams a *part* of his text-manipulation language in the same report:

 !["State--chart portrayal of part of text--manipulation control language" [@engelbart_human_1969, 36].](images/engel-edit.png)